Keep your iPhone 14 safe and stylish with these great leather cases | CNN Underscored

 $31 at Amazon

 If you like a leather case that’s a bit more versatile, Shieldon has what you’re looking for.
-Its Wallet Folio Case offers 360-degree protection for your iPhone 14, three card slots (plus some room for cash), RFID blocking to keep your cards safe, and the ability to fold the case into a kickstand.
-It comes in a staggering 14 different colors, from classic finish like black and brown to vibrant hues like light blue and violet.
+Its Wallet Folio Case offers 360-degree protection for your iPhone 14, three card slots (plus some room for cash), RFID blocking to keep your cards safe and the ability to into a kickstand.
+It comes in a staggering 14 different colors, from classic finishes like black and brown to vibrant hues like light blue and violet.

 Dockem Genuine Leather Card Case